crazyscoop/OneDirect-Assignment/Assignment-1/README.md

 Command line and outputs the item name, item prize, sales tax liability per item, final prize (sales tax + item prize) to the console.

 ## Codes
-Execute itemsTest.java, it uses objects of one other classes
+Execute itemsTest.java, it uses objects of one other class
 - Items

 Objects of Item Class store item details provided by the user.
 The *calcMethod* method calculates tax value according to the item type.
 The *printItem* method prints the final item details.